 He is managed by Pat Lynch, who also managed former IBF junior lightweight and WBC super lightweight world champion Arturo Gatti.
 Gatti was posthumously inducted into the International Boxing Hall of Fame in 2013.

-Julian stayed active with six fights in 2014, three in 2015, and four in 2016.
+Julian stayed active with six fights in 2014, three in 2015, four in 2016, and one in 2017.
 He gave impressive performances each time and made good progress.

 In his last fight on September 8 in Philadelphia, he won a six-round unanimous decision against Dario Ferman.